 ABOUT THE TEACHER

 Mr. Pfannschmidt enjoys helping each student to develop skill as a musician in a learning environment that provides encouragement, fun, and creativity.
 He enjoys developing strategies to help each student succeed.
-He has taught students as young as almost 4 and as old as over 90.
-He particularly enjoys working with middle and high school students and also adult amateurs.
+He has taught students from 3 to 93.
+He particularly enjoys working with middle and high school students and also adults.

 Since 1986, Mark Pfannschmidt has taught violin and viola for students ages four to adult.
 His students have won auditions in youth orchestras throughout the region.
 He was awarded 2011 Teacher of the Year for the MD/DC Chapter of the American String Teachers Association.
 In 2020, he became an RCM Certified Teacher (Royal Conservatory of Music, Toronto, Canada).
-In 2023, he was appointed an adjunct faculty member teaching violin and viola at the Barbara Ingram School of the Arts in Hagerstown, MD.
-Also in 2023, he joined the faculty of the OPUS Community Music School in Eldersburg, MD where he teaches violin, viola and piano.
+In 2023, he was appointed an adjunct faculty member teaching violin, viola, and harp at the Barbara Ingram School of the Arts in Hagerstown, MD.

 Mr. Pfannschmidt began his musical study with violin and piano while still in elementary school.
 He switched from violin to viola as a young teenager.
 He has also studied voice, harp and harpsichord.
 In the end, he chose to focus on the viola, because of its rich tone and unusual repertoire--and the employment prospects were much better!

 He completed his last two years of pre-college musical training at the Interlochen Arts Academy.
 From there he went to the Peabody Conservatory, where he graduated with a Bachelor of Music degree in Viola Performance.
 He earned his Master of Music degree from The Catholic University of America on a half-tuition scholarship.
 He was also the recipient of a String Quartet Fellowship at the University of Maryland, College Park, where he completed one year of doctoral studies.
 His principal teachers were David Holland, Karen Tuttle, Jody Gatwood and Gerald Fischbach.
 Always looking to improve his skills as a teacher, Mr. Pfannschmidt has taken teaching courses from Ronda Cole and Rebecca Henry, with ongoing education at numerous conferences and workshops.
 In addition, he has added music theory instruction to his studio offerings, using the Ultimate Music Theory curriculum.
-He is an Ultimate Music Theory Certified teacher and has also completed the Ultimate Music Theory Complete Course, earning First Class Honors with Distinction on all of his exams.
+He is an Ultimate Music Theory Certified teacher, having completed the UMT Teacher Certification Course.

 He has been a violist in the National Philharmonic for more than 35 years.
 He is a former principal violist of the Gettysburg (Pennsylvania) Chamber Orchestra.
 For most of the 1990's, he was a violist in the US Marine Chamber Orchestra and regularly performed for White House functions.

-He and Laura, his wife of more than 35 years, have two adult children: Jason and Emily.
+He and his wife Laura have two adult children: Jason and Emily.